tianyaochou/search-engine-rs/README.md

 cargo run --release --bin semantic_search
 ```

-When seeing `Q>`, type query and hit enter, keywords are seperated by space
+When seeing `Q>`, type query and hit enter, keywords are seperated by space, `Ctrl-C` to quit.